Retinex Meets Language: A Physics-Semantics-Guided Underwater Image Enhancement Network: Methodology

-The Retinex theory, first proposed by Land \cite{retinex_theory}, models the Human Visual System (HVS) by decomposing an image into two components: reflectance, representing the intrinsic properties of the scene, and illumination, influenced by environmental lighting.
-This decomposition is expressed as:
+The Retinex theory \cite{retinex_theory} models the Human Visual System (HVS) by decomposing an image into two components: reflectance and illumination.
+The former represents the intrinsic properties of the scene, while the latter indicates the environmental lighting.
+The decomposition can be formulated as:

 where $R(x)$ denotes the reflectance, and $L(x)$ represents the illumination.
-Retinex theory has inspired numerous image enhancement methods due to its strong physical interpretability.
-Although effective in many scenarios, the vanilla formulation faces significant challenges in underwater environments.
-The unique optical properties of water, such as nonuniform lighting, severe color cast, scattering, backscatter, and sensor noise, make direct estimation of $R(x)$ and $L(x)$ highly brittle.
-To address these limitations, recent works have extended Retinex theory with perturbation-aware formulations \cite{retinexformer, retinexmamba}, introducing perturbation terms to account for deviations in reflectance and illumination.
-Building on these insights, we reformulate the Retinex decomposition to better handle underwater complexities.
-Specifically, we introduce perturbation terms $\hat{R}$ and $\hat{L}$ to model deviations from ideal reflectance and illumination:
+The Retinex theory has inspired many image enhancement methods due to its strong physical interpretability.
+Although its effectiveness has been demonstrated in many scenarios, the conventional formulation \cite{retinex_theory} faces significant challenges in underwater environments.
+The unique optical properties of water, such as nonuniform lighting, severe color cast, scattering, backscatter, and sensor noise, make the direct estimation of $R(x)$ and $L(x)$ very brittle.

+To address these issues, recent studies have extended the Retinex theory with perturbation-aware formulations \cite{retinexformer, retinexmamba} by introducing perturbation terms, to account for deviations in reflectance and illumination.
+Inspired by these insights, the Retinex decomposition was reformulated to better handle underwater complexities \cite{retinexformer}.
+Specifically, two perturbation terms, i.e, $\hat{R}$ and $\hat{L}$, were introduced to model deviations from the ideal reflectance and illumination conditions: